-Over the decades I’ve seen various chainsaw sharpening systems in action, but this one is the fastest.
+Over the decades I’ve seen various chainsaw sharpening systems in action, but the one I want to tell you here is the fastest I’ve seen.
 It’s meant to automatically sharpen a saw chain while the saw runs (no files or guides needed), and this model is the only one that works well enough to make it to the mainstream as far as I can tell.
 It’s called Powersharp, it’s made to fit most small and medium-sized saws and it greatly reduces the skill and time needed to sharpen a saw chain.
 I first discovered this tool back in 2010, and it’s still on the market now and still working well.

 Oregon Chainsaw Sharpener in Action